 How are we to survive?

-To survive the ecological crisis we have created, Dunn tells us, we must learn to “value the rest of life and the insights that arise from an understanding of that life.”
+Within the earth's biosphere, our human choices affect billions of species.
+Micro-organisms not only strengthen our immune system and digest our food but affect all life on earth.
+We will not win a war against microbes.
+We must learn from them how to adapt to nature’s biodiversity.
+To survive the ecological crisis we have created, biologist Rob Dunn tells us, we must learn to “value the rest of life and the insights that arise from an understanding of that life.”
 We must understand the evolving nature of the earth’s biosphere and the healthy biodiversity of our bodies, homes, yards, parks, rivers, seas, and even the water we drink and the air we breathe.

 Has your community documented bird deaths due to collisions with buildings?
 In 2021, 226 dead birds were found at the World Trade Center one morning.
 Most were killed by colliding with the building’s many glass facades.
 Ornithologists report that most daytime bird collisions occur in the lowest 250 feet of buildings, largely due to the reflections of vegetation and the sky in glass windows and facades.
 At night, migrating birds flying at higher altitudes may be forced to descend because of stormy weather.
 “Searching for celestial clues to aid in wayfinding, these birds frequently encircle illuminated cities and fall victim to disorientation, predation, or collisions with backlit windows.